Etta Pisano, MD

 Vice Chair of Research, Department of Radiology, BIDMC

-Member of the Faculty, Harvard Medical School
+Professor in Residence of Radiology, Harvard Medical School

 Dr. Etta Pisano, Dean Emerita, College of Medicine, Medical University of South Carolina (MUSC) has joined the Department of Radiology at BIDMC as Vice Chair of Research and a member of staff in the Division of Breast Imaging.